 But little sister Portland, half a century ago, was more like Suzhou today – ugly and industrial – and in the last few decades transformed itself into the green, vegan City of Roses, and a supposed beacon of youth and awesomeness.

-(Most of my cultural comments about China are about the inner provinces, not BJ and Shanghai My friend who would only want to be known as the Laowai Comics Guy explains the difference in this comic.)
+(Most of my comments about China are about the inner provinces, not BJ and Shanghai.)

 While the government is still oppressive and the traditions still controlling, I think the internet is making change inevitable even in China.
 The communists try to control which parts of the web are available, but people are constantly outsmarting it.
 VPNs are becoming easier to access for most people (although I did have students who asked me how to get them, and whether it was true that the programs would let them access Facebook).
 And people are probably figuring out other tech voodoo I don’t know about.
 Censorship is unsustainable.
 I assume this because China is the most internet-obsessed place I’ve ever been.
 But remember the tech boom of the 90’s was a major part of Portland’s transition from grungy-gross to grungy-cool, so they could be on to something.

-All in all, it was a fascinating year in China.
-The country is more different from home, and from everywhere else, than any other place else I’ve been.
+All in all, it’s been a fascinating year living in China.
+This country is more different from home, and from everywhere else, than any other place I’ve been.
 I love some things about it, especially the food, and how friendly and interested in foreigners people are.

 But I’m ready for a change for 2016.
 This is why I’m breaking up with China: